 Some journeyers may feel safer when licensed medical and psychological professionals are present during the session.
 Some retreats provide medical supervision, but many individual guides will not unless they are doctors, nurses, or psychologists.
 Remember that, for millennia, people have been taking psychedelics without medical supervision.

 A facilitator's academic or clinical training may or may not correlate with her ability to support you before, during, and after your journey, and many competent guides lack any formal training.
 However, the mere presence of licensed clinicians may reassure those with more delicate mental and physical health.

 For legal reasons, some guides may request you source your own medicine.
 If so, make sure you are able to do so before making the decision to move forward.

-It’s helpful to understand what nourishment is available before, during, and after your journey.
-Some guides will offer a post-journey meal even for one-day sessions.
-Some traditional multi-day retreats require all journeyers to follow a severely restricted diet, whereas modern retreats may be more lenient and cater to a wide range of preferences.
+In contrast, modern retreats may be more lenient and cater to various preferences.
 If you are a picky eater or find comfort in specific foods or food groups, find out if the retreat has what you like.
-If not, you have an opportunity to become aware of and relinquish attachments to certain tastes and sensations.
+If not, you have an opportunity to become aware of and relinquish attachments to specific tastes and sensations.

 Ultimately, you decide how to move forward on your journey.

 Develop your intuition.
 Make decisions that are a full yes.

 Have faith in yourself.

 Explore other written guides for journeyers.